-Articles 12 and 16 of the Habitats Directive are aimed at the establishment and implementation of a strict protection regime for animal species listed in Annex IV(a) of the Habitats Directive within the whole territory of Member States.
+Articles 12 and 16 of the Habitats Directive aim to establish and implement a strict protection regime for the animal species listed in Annex IV(a) of the Habitats Directive, within the whole territory of Member States.

 Financed by the European Commission, the Wildlife and Sustainable Farming Initiative (2007-2009) looked at how the conservation of certain species of wildlife protected under the Habitats and Birds Directives can be supported through the Rural Development Programmes (2007-2013).

 The final report is in two parts: the first part looks at the opportunities offered by the CAP and RDP for wildlife conservation, particularly in relation to the provisions of the Habitats and Birds Directives.
 The second part contains a series of fact sheets for the 12 endangered animal species.

 Each 8 page fact sheet provides key information about the species ecology, its threats and beneficial farming/forestry practices and highlights the dirrerent opportunities available for integrating the species conservation needs into the different measures of CAP (e.g. Pillar I and Pillar II) as illustrated by practical examples from different countries/regions.

 Individual Species fact sheets:

 Member States are required under the Habitats Directive (Article 17) to monitor the conservation status of the habitat types and species covered by the Directive and to report their findings to the Commission every 6 years.
 The first so called Article 17 reports cover the period 2001-2006.